SynixeTactical/Documents/organization/rules.md

 4. Names should be easily pronounceable so people can easily address you on voice comms.

-5. Names must be unique within Synixe Tactical.
+5. Names must be unique within Synixe Contractors.

 6. Names must be consistent across all platforms.
 This helps people learn who is who.